latilongitude/GNSS_FootballTactical/README.md

 The rationale behind each processing step is explained in detail in a manuscript under review.</br></br>

 > [!IMPORTANT]
-> Please check out the following lines before runing the code.
+> Please check out the following lines before runing the code as the follwoing section will explain the analysis pipeline step by step.
+It is thereby important to keep in mind that the pipeline expects 3 different files.
+Your "normal" GNSS data file form our data provider, a file that provides the locations of 4 pitch corners, and a file with the specific sections of your training sessesion (or game) that should be analysed.

 ## 1. Dataset_A_Positional_data